progressivePRV/Computer_communication_and_network/shortestPath/readme.md

 It will find shortest way to other nodes with least hops.

-For how to run this read doc given in this folder.
+For how to run this read docx given in this folder.